gcv/appengine-magic/README.md

 functionality.

 1. `lein new` <project-name>
-2. `rm src/<project-name>/core.clj` to clean out the default `core.clj` file created by Leiningen.
+2. Optional: `rm src/<project-name>/core.clj` to clean out the default `core.clj` file created by Leiningen.
+You need to do this so that appengine-magic can create a default file which correctly invokes the `def-appengine-app` macro.
 3. Edit `project.clj`:
    - add `:namespaces [<project>.app_servlet]` (or use the equivalent `:aot` directive)
-   - add `[appengine-magic "0.1.1]` to your `dev-dependencies`
+   - add `[appengine-magic "0.1.2"]` to your `dev-dependencies`
-4. `lein deps`
+4. `lein deps`.
+This fetches appengine-magic, and makes its Leiningen plugin tasks available.
 5. `lein appengine-new`.
-This sets up four files for your project: `core.clj`, `app_servlet.clj` (the entry point for the application), `resources/war/WEB-INF/web.xml` (a servlet descriptor), and `resources/war/WEB-INF/appengine-web.xml` (an App Engine application descriptor).
-These files should contain reasonable defaults for your application.
+This sets up four files for your project: `core.clj` (which has a sample Ring handler and uses the `def-appengine-app` macro), `app_servlet.clj` (the entry point for the application), `resources/war/WEB-INF/web.xml` (a servlet descriptor), and `resources/war/WEB-INF/appengine-web.xml` (an App Engine application descriptor).
+These files should contain reasonable starting defaults for your application.

 The default `.gitignore` file produced by Leiningen works well with the resulting project, but do take a careful look at it.
+In particular, you should avoid checking in `resources/war/WEB-INF/lib` or `resources/war/WEB-INF/classes`: let Leiningen take care of managing those directories.

 ### Development process

 Launch `lein swank` or `lein repl`, whichever you normally use.
-Once you have a working REPL, compile your application's `core.clj`.
+Once you have a working REPL, compile your application's `core.clj` (or whatever other entry point file you use).

 The key construct provided by appengine-magic is the `appengine-magic.core/def-appengine-app` macro.
 It takes a Ring handler and defines a new `<project-name>-app` var.
-(If you want to rename this var, remember to update `app_servlet.clj`.)
+If you want to rename this var, remember to update `app_servlet.clj`.
 That's it: you may now write your application using any framework which produces a Ring-compatible handler.
-Then, just pass this handler to `def-appengine-app`.
+Then, just pass the resulting Ring handler to `def-appengine-app`.

 To test your work interactively, you can control a Jetty instance from the REPL using `appengine-magic.core/start` and `appengine-magic.core/stop`.
-Examples (assuming you are in your application's `core` namespace and your application is named `foo`):
+Examples (assuming you are in your application's `core` namespace, your application is named `foo`, and you aliased `appengine-magic.core` to `ae`):

     (ae/start foo-app)
     (ae/stop)